Someon332/LaPL/Journal.md

 Finished up the readme (procrastinated a bit too long on this...) and submitted this project for review!
 Also added a BOM and connections guide to the readme.

 Time spent: ~1 hr

+7/31
+Added the battery and cameras to the 3D model (images are the same as the ones in the readme)

+Time spent: ~1.5 hr